Are Hairballs Normal? Too Many Could Mean Your Cat Has Health Problems

-Written by Ellen Barber
+Written by Ellen Barber, Katie Dahlhausen, PhD

-Domestic cats spend 30%–50% of their day grooming themselves.
-It’s a healthy activity; grooming is how cats stay clean, but it’s also soothing.
-Because of the hook-shaped protrusions (papillae) on their tongues, they end up swallowing a lot of the loose hair they lick out of their coats.
-Hair is made of keratin, a protein mammals can’t digest, so most of the fur cats swallow is passed along, unprocessed, and eliminated with the stool.
+Domestic cats spend about 30%–50% of their day grooming themselves.
+It’s a healthy activity: grooming is how cats stay clean, and it’s also soothing.
+Because of the hook-shaped protrusions (papillae) on their tongues, cats end up swallowing a lot of the loose hair they lick out of their coats.
+This is a normal part of feline digestion.

-But some of the ingested hair can remain in the cat’s stomach and form a ball—the technical term is a trichobezoar.
+Some of the ingested hair can remain in the cat’s stomach and form a ball—the technical term is a trichobezoar.
 If this hairball formation is too big to pass into the intestines, it’s regurgitated instead.
 (Traveling through the esophagus on its way back out squeezes the ball into more of a bullet or sausage shape.)

-Hairballs happen either because the ingested hair can’t move easily through the cat’s digestive tract or because the cat is taking in too much hair for the digestive system to handle.
+Cat hairballs happen either because the ingested hair can’t move easily through the cat’s digestive tract or because the cat is taking in too much hair for the digestive system to handle.
 (What about dogs?
 It’s rare for dogs to have hairballs, but it does happen.)

 Hairballs and Your Cat’s Gut Microbiome